FullScreenShenanigans/StyleGuidr/README.md

 All repositories in the FullScreenShenanigans organization adhere to a set of guidelines ranging from coding practices to file structures.
 StyleGuidr provides a sample repository and class with definitions and tests as a clear example of these guidelines.

-See the [https://github.com/FullScreenShenanigans/Documentation](Documentation repository) for code documentation.
+See the [Documentation repository](https://github.com/FullScreenShenanigans/Documentation) for code documentation.

 ## Build Process